justin-hale/moonfall-recaps/content/sessions/interlude-4.md

 **Creature Identification**: **Olivia's** Arcana check (17) identifies the creatures as **perytons** - unnatural monsters shaped by fel magic that consume human hearts.
 Their strategy involved knocking victims into the bog to let the wights kill them, making heart extraction easier.

 **Loot Collection**: The party gathers trophies from the defeated perytons:
-- **Hellasana** takes antlers for stage decorations and potential mask-making
+- **Helisanna** takes antlers for stage decorations and potential mask-making
 - **Bru** collects various bones and skulls for props
 - **Elspeth** acquires feathers for her hair decoration project